tipoqueno/UI-Design/README.md

 - [Principles of Calm Technology](https://calmtech.com/) - When we design products, we aim to choose the best position for user interface components, placing the most important ones in the most accessible places on the screen.

+- [Laws of UX](https://lawsofux.com/) - Laws of UX is a collection of the key maxims that designers must consider when building user interfaces.

 <sup>[back to table of contents](#table-of-contents)</sup>